The Orion Center welcomed a dozen 20-something year-olds: some in suits and ties, some in loose hippie pants.

 Field offers one-on-one sessions, as well as performances with hundreds of attendees at Labyrinth Yoga Center.

-Starr and Goldberg, who performed alongside Douglas and his partner Simona Marie Asinovski at the event in October, said that they were glad Sound Meditation SF was reaching more people.
+Starr and Goldberg, who performed alongside Douglas and his partner Simona Marie Asinovski at the Oct.
+27 event, said that they were glad Sound Meditation SF was reaching more people.

 The event at Grace Cathedral felt diluted, and his coworkers made too much of a show by using large sound systems and artificial light installations, Goldberg said.